Why Greece is the most wanted destination for catamaran rentals worldwide?

 What is the difference between a catamaran vacation in Greece and Croatia?

-When sailing on a catamaran in the Greek Islands you will notice, that the most islands have a distance of around 10 to 30 sea miles.
+On your Greek Islands catamaran charter you will notice, that the most islands have a distance of around 10 to 30 sea miles.
 In Croatia, the islands are much closer.
 The distance is often below 10 sea miles.
-Besides, the shape of the Greek islands is rather round while the majority of Croatian Islands stretched long, parallel to the coastline.
+Besides, the shape of the Aegean Islands is rather round while the majority of Croatian Islands are stretched long, parallel to the coastline.
 This costal geography leads to the fact that sailing between the Aegean Archipelago can be quite challenging, because there can be rough sea when the wind blows strong.
 In Croatia, almost everywhere you can hide leeward behind the long islands.
 The conditions in the Sporades, Saronic Gulf and the Ionian Islands are comparatively moderate.
 In these regions, there is no Meltemi, therefore those are well suited for new-comers and families, like the Croatian Archipelago.

 The winds you should have heard about when sailing in Greece or Croatia, are the "Meltemi" and the "Bora".
 The Meltemi can blow strongly until galeforce in the Aegean Sea from Northeast to Southwest during summertime.
 The Bora is a cold wind that falls down from the costal ridges towards the Croatian coast.
 It blows mostly in winter months up to multiple days.
 In summer, the Bora is rare in often blows only for one day.